 There may be a single pay structure covering the whole organization or there may be one structure for staff and another for manual workers, but this is becoming less common.
-There has in recent years been a trend towards 'harmonizing' terms and conditions between different groups of staff as part of a move towards 'single status'.
-This has been particularly evident in many public sector organizations in the UK, supported by national agreements on single status.
+There has in recent years been a trend towards 'harmonizing' terms and conditions between different groups of staff as part of a move towards single status.
+This has been particularly evident in many public sector organizations in the UK, supported by national agreements on 'single status'.
 Executive directors are sometimes treated separately where reward policy for them is decided by a remuneration committee of non-executive directors.

 A grade structure becomes a pay structure when pay ranges, brackets or scales are attached to each grade, band or level.
 In some broad-banded structures, as described below, reference points and pay zones may be placed within the bands and these define the range of pay for jobs allocated to each band.
-Examples of grade and pay structures are given in Armstrong and Brown (2001).